Skip to main content

 3. Match the skills to machine reality

-Adjust the skills section to the real demands of the role.
-For this kind of application, safety habits, measurements, machine monitoring, and shift discipline matter more than vague motivation.
+Tailor your skills section to the actual demands of the role.
+In this type of application, safety habits, measurement skills, machine monitoring, and shift discipline matter far more than general motivation.

 See Open the example